StatisticalRL/environments/README.md

 # Rendering

-Each type of environment comes with different renderers.
+Each type of environment comes with different renderers, including the null renderer that displays nothing.

 ## Text rendering: